 One of the underlying problems with the UK’s current immigration system is linked to the salaries of experienced workers.

 Experienced workers are defined as:

-- Any student holding a Tier 4 Student visa not switching into Tier 2 and aged 26 or over on the date of their Tier 2 visa application; or
+- Any student holding a Tier 4 Student visa switching into Tier 2 at the aged of 26 or over on the date of their Tier 2 visa application; or

 - Any Tier 2 work permit holder wishing to extend their stay on Tier 2 beyond 3 years and 1 month; or